-Thanks to tools like SamFirm and Frija that have made it possible to download the latest Samsung firmware easily.
-A Samsung firmware comprises 5 binaries or Odin files with .tar.md5 extension.
-Frija can download the BL, AP, CP, CSC and Home_CSC binary files for Odin flashing.
-The firmware zip file you download will have all these components.
-Using the latest Frija v1.4.2, you can download the latest software update or any version of Samsung firmware for your Galaxy smartphone or Galaxy Tab directly from Samsung Firmware Update Server (FUS).
+Frija is a great SamfFirm alternative tool.
+It lets you download the latest Samsung firmware easily.
+Samsung firmware comprises 5 binaries or Odin files with .tar.md5 extension.
+Frija can download the BL, AP, CP, & CSC binary files for Odin.
+Using the latest Frija v1.4.3 and v1.4.2, you can download the latest software update or any version of Samsung firmware for your Galaxy smartphone or Galaxy Tab directly from Samsung Firmware Update Server (FUS).
 Please note that there’s nothing called Frija APK or Frija for Mac.
-It’s available only for Windows.
+It’s available only for Windows PCs.

 Fun Fact: Frija tool has been named after the wife of Odin (Old Norse: Óðinn) who is the god of wisdom, poetry, and magic in Norse mythology.
 Odin uses Heimdall (an alternative to Odin for Windows, Mac, and Linux) which again is the named after Norse deity Heimdallr who could see the future and the sole protector of the Bifröst in Asgard.
 So, you’ll need the wife first to download the firmware for you and then the husband to flash it for you.
 LOL!